tea2x/quantum-purse/README.md

 1. As of 2025, Quantum resistance is still experimental.
 Use this software at your own risk.
 2. Back up your seed phrases.
 Losing them means losing access to your wallet.
 3. Quantum Purse does NOT store your passwords.
 Passwords are used only temporarily to encrypt and decrypt your secret data.
 4. IndexedDB stores only public data (e.g., SPHINCS+ public keys) and encrypted secret data.
-Your private keys remain protected.
+Your SPHINCS+ private keys remain protected.
 5. Forgot your password?
 You can recover access by importing your seed phrase and setting a new password instantly.
 6. Need help?
 If you encounter an issue, report it on GitHub or contact us on Telegram: @quantumpurse.
-7. Nervos DAO are comming soon.
+7. Nervos DAO are comming!

 ## Commentary